brunokoga/Montevideo/bestiary3_dir/oni.md

 Special Abilities

-**Mask Symbiosis (Ex)** A spirit [oni](monsters/creatureTypes#_oni-subtype) can be worn as a mask by a willing Small or Medium creature.
-While worn in this way, the wearer can see through the [oni](monsters/creatureTypes#_oni-subtype)'s eyes and speak through its mouth, although the wearer retains its own senses and voice.
-The spirit [oni](monsters/creatureTypes#_oni-subtype) remains a separate creature, and must detach from its host's face (as a move action) if it wishes to take any action of its own (including attacking or using a spell-like ability).
-While a spirit [oni](monsters/creatureTypes#_oni-subtype) is worn as a mask, it grants a +2 insight bonus on its host's [Perception](skills/perception#_perception) checks.
+**Mask Symbiosis (Ex** A spirit [oni](monster_dir/creatureTypes#_oni-subtype can be worn as a mask by a willing Small or Medium creature.
+While worn in this way, the wearer can see through the [oni](monster_dir/creatureTypes#_oni-subtype's eyes and speak through its mouth, although the wearer retains its own senses and voice.
+The spirit [oni](monster_dir/creatureTypes#_oni-subtype) remains a separate creature, and must detach from its host's face (as a move action) if it wishes to take any action of its own (including attacking or using a spell-like ability.
+While a spirit [oni](monster_dir/creatureTypes#_oni-subtype is worn as a mask, it grants a +2 insight bonus on its host's [Perception](skill_dir/perception#_perception checks.

-**[Poison](monsters/universalMonsterRules#_poison-(ex-or-su)) (Ex)** Gore—injury; _save_ Fort DC 12; _frequency_ 1/round for 6 rounds; _effect_ 1d2 Cha; _cure_ 2 consecutive saves.
+**[Poison](monster_dir/universalMonsterRules#_poison-(ex-or-su)) (Ex** Gore—injury; _save_ Fort DC 12; _frequency_ 1/round for 6 rounds; _effect_ 1d2 Cha; _cure_ 2 consecutive saves.

 Most oni that emerge on the Material Plane do so into a new body of humanoid flesh, yet this is not the case for all oni.
 Periodically, when an evil spellcaster wishes to engage the servitude of an oni as a familiar, the result is something relatively unusual—an oni made flesh directly from its spiritual form rather than one who takes the features of a humanoid as its own.

 Any lawful evil 7th-level spellcaster who takes the [Improved Familiar](feats#_improved-familiar) feat can gain a spirit oni as a familiar.
-The ritual to gain such a familiar requires the spellcaster to craft a particularly fiendish and fierce-looking oni mask—this does not require a [Craft](skills/craft#_craft) check or any additional expenditure of gold, and is assumed to be part of the overall ritual for securing the familiar.
+The ritual to gain such a familiar requires the spellcaster to craft a particularly fiendish and fierce-looking oni mask—this does not require a [Craft](skill_dir/craft#_craft check or any additional expenditure of gold, and is assumed to be part of the overall ritual for securing the familiar.
 When the ritual is complete a raw oni spirit is lured into the mask, which immediately transforms it into the animate, living creature presented here.

 While the ritual binds the oni to its new master, it also robs the oni of its immediate chance to achieve a human form.
 As a result, spirit oni are foul-tempered and cantankerous creatures, even to their masters.
 They must be regularly reprimanded and disciplined, lest their jealousy and bitterness get the better of them.